centreon/centreon-plugins/doc/en/developer/sequence_diagram.md

 #### closure_custom_output

-Must be written as a method of `values` package/class.
-Using data stored as attributes of `$self->{result_values}` where the available keys are the strings listed in the `key_values` entries, the method must return a string.
+This method must return a string to be displayed in the output using data stored as attributes of `$self->{result_values}` where the available keys are the strings listed in the `key_values` entries.

 #### closure_custom_threshold_check